Golden West College: Academics

 The majority of transfer students who attend GWC later attend a California State University, or the University of California, as well as many other universities.
 GWC is accredited by the Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges, and it also has specialized accreditation by the Accrediting Commission for Education in Nursing, for their nursing program.

 Clubs

-GWC possesses many student clubs, and a vibrant campus life.
+GWC possesses a number of student clubs.
 Many departments have clubs for their majors, such as the Psychology Club and the History Club.
 The CARE Club is for single mothers dedicated to their children and their education.
 The California Nursing Student Association (CNSA) is to increase professional awareness and the growth of nursing students.
 The Peace & Leadership Club is for students interested in creating a culture of peace.
 There are also several Honor Societies, such as the Alpha Gamma Sigma Honor Society, and the Psi Beta Honor Society for psychology majors.